These winter wonderlands are the perfect destinations to visit when you’ve got that festive feeling.

 New York City, New York

 Take yourself to The City That Never Sleeps for a Christmas you’ll never forget.
-This bustling metropolis takes on a completely different one after the lights on the Rockefeller tree are lit.
+This bustling metropolis takes on a completely different one after the lights on the Rockefeller tree are lit, turning into one of the best winter wonderlands to visit.
 The decadence of the decorations can be seen on every street, in every window and in the face of the many tourists that flock there.

 Experience Christmas like they do in the movies: ice skate in the park, stare into an extravagant holiday store window or just bask in the reflection of the Swarovski crystal star on top of the tree.